 I had been tutoring the wonderful Betsy for five years.
 When the day came for our last ever session together before the end of her Year 13, I received this beautiful book as a gift of appreciation.

 This a very readable book by Ben Orlin.
 I'm really enjoying the humour in the writing and the drawings are great.

 Ben Orlin answers maths' three big questions: Why do I need to learn this?
 When am I ever going to use it?
 Why is it so hard?
 The answers come in various forms-cartoons, drawings, jokes, and the stories and insights of an empathetic teacher who believes that mathematics should belong to everyone.

 Teacher, do your students have

 access to computers?

-Here is the URL which will take students to our eQuation Generator which provides unlimited practice solving linear equations.
+Here is the URL which will you to our eQuation Generator which provides unlimited practice solving linear equations.